About Animation

 Pencil drawing templates are created on thin paper with color instructions

-A background is painted on glass, cardboard, or thick paper
+A background is painted cardboard, or thick paper

 The outline of the pencil is Xerox copied onto the top of the cellulose paper.
 Acrylic paint is applied to the back of the cel following the pencil template to add color